Generic Name: Sildenafil Injection (PAH) (sil DEN a fil)

 - Talk with your doctor before you drink alcohol.

-- A very bad eye problem has rarely happened with this medicine.
+- A very bad eye problem has rarely happened with sildenafil injection (PAH).
 This may lead to a change in eyesight and sometimes loss of eyesight, which may not come back.
 Talk with the doctor.

 - This medicine is not approved for use in children.
-A higher rate of death has been seen in children as the dose of this medicine gets higher.
-However, your child's doctor may decide the benefits of taking sildenafil injection may outweigh the risks.
-If your child has been given this medicine, talk with the doctor for information about the benefits and risks.
-Talk with the doctor if you have questions about giving sildenafil injection to your child.
+A higher rate of death has been seen in children as the dose of sildenafil injection (PAH) gets higher.
+However, your child's doctor may decide the benefits of taking sildenafil injection (PAH) may outweigh the risks.
+If your child has been given sildenafil injection (PAH), talk with the doctor for information about the benefits and risks.
+Talk with the doctor if you have questions about giving sildenafil injection (PAH) to your child.

 How is this medicine (Sildenafil Injection) best taken?